angularexample/mfe-angular-react-nx/README.md

 This wrapper component will load the React Web Component into the view.

-It gets the loader function, `loadchildren` from the route data.
+It gets the loader function, `load()` from the route data `loadChildren` property.

-It gets the name of the Web Component from the route data.
+It gets the name of the Web Component from the route data `elementName` property.`

 Then it creates a new element and inserts the React Web Component into it.